ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 Firstly, Streaming video operates at a hard to imagine scale - streaming video is served globally to more than 2 billion user daily currently and continuing to grow in leaps and bounds.

-Secondly, the content types delivered through streaming has evolved from  the pre-recorded low-resolution, low-bit rate, latency tolerant Video-On-Demand movies, live or pre-recorded TV shows, and user generated videos delivered by pioneering streaming platforms to now including low-latency 4K and 8K live sports events, while also evolving the pre-recorded content with high-bit rate such as 4K and 8K cinema quality and High Dynamic Range (HDR) lighting.
+Secondly, the content types delivered through streaming has evolved from  the pre-recorded low-resolution, low-bit rate, latency tolerant video-on-demand movies, live or pre-recorded TV shows, and user generated videos delivered by pioneering streaming platforms to now including low-latency 4K and 8K live sports events, while also evolving the pre-recorded content with high-bit rate such as 4K and 8K cinema quality and High Dynamic Range (HDR) lighting.

 Finally, the expectations of streaming video viewers have significantly evolved from the days of settling for being able to watch a movie in a PC browser.
 Viewers expect to watch on any device type they want ranging from low-end-streaming sticks that plug into a USB port, to 4K and HDR capable laptops, 4K and 8K HDR TV screens, gaming consoles, smart phones and many more choices.
 Viewers also expect to have the same great viewing experience while at home connected via high-speed wired Internet, high-speed WiFi, or mobile cellular 5G and even satellite Internet connections.

 To meet the growth to billions of users, the growth in content type, quality and speed expectations, and  on-any-device anywhere that I am over any-network-connection expectations of users the Streaming Video technology infrastructure has had to itself evolve significantly.
 This video streaming evolution work is being done in the IETF and in the [Streaming Video Technology Alliance (SVTA)](https://www.svta.org/), and in a number of other technical and industry groups.

-It\'s hard to overstate just how much the growth of Streaming video has contributed to the growth of the Internet.
+It\'s hard to overstate just how much the growth of streaming video has contributed to the growth of the Internet.
 Internet connections of multiples of hundred megabits and gigabits speeds today are because of the needs of video streaming, the ongoing work on low-latency networking and ultra-low-latency video delivery are both driven by the use of streaming video.

 ## Advances in Streaming Video Architecture